deckeraa/pouchdb-fx/README.md

                               {:db "example"
                                :method :post
                                :doc {:type "note" :text @text}
-                               }])}
+                               :success :some-other-re-frame-event
+                               :failure (fn [e] (println "failure: " e)) }])}
         "Create document"]])))
 ```
+Note that the :success and :failure handlers can either be lambda functions
+or can be re-frame events that will be dispatched.

-To determine what key-values to pass in,
+To determine what key-values to pass in to a :pouchdb event,
 simply refer to the :pouchdb fx handler in [pouchdb_fx.cljs](https://github.com/deckeraa/pouchdb-fx/blob/master/src/com/stronganchortech/pouchdb_fx.cljs) and to the [PouchDB API docs](https://pouchdb.com/api.html).
 There is also example usage in the [pouchdb-fx-examples project](https://github.com/deckeraa/pouchdb-fx-examples).